MishQ666/ProjectTwo-Alpha-Analysts/README.md

 - Ridge Regression
 - Stochastic Gradient Design

-In summary, all R square have a negative value in the models selected above, indicating that the Regression models does not follow the trend of the data, so fits worse than a horizontal line.
+In summary, all R squares have a negative value in the models selected above, indicating that the Regression models does not follow the trend of the data, so fits worse than a horizontal line.
 It is usually the case when there are constraints on either the intercept or the slope of the linear regression line.

 <p align="center">